phil-rice/Phils-Blog/_posts/2015-10-27-Scala-Functional-Builders-For-Cobol-Copy-Book-Reading.markdown

 ## How does Play do this?
 The answer is by heavy use of implicits and type classes.
 The most important trait is the `FunctionalCanBuild[M[_]]` trait.
 I have to admit to having spent a number of hours scratching my head and working on code before I "got it".
 Let's look at how we can use it.
 The answer is 'really easily'.
-I have to tell the framework how to compose objects together, and that's about it.
+I have to tell the framework how to compose things together, and that's about it.
+We'll look at that after we look at how to make the things we will be composing

 ## The simple CopyBookReaders
 Firstly we need a thing that is going to be the basic building block we are going to build.
 For the moment we don't need to worry what the CopyBookStream is, other than the fact that a CopyBookReader[X] will take one and produce a result of type X. In bad old mutable programming style the stream is in fact a mutable stream...
-But we will ignore that too!
+But we will ignore that too.
 The methods on this are unimportant for the framework until we come to the one place where we worry about how to wire things together.

 {% highlight scala %}
 trait CopyBookReader[X] {
   def apply(implicit copyBookStream: CopyBookStream): X